 Vital Habitats

+Pressures from increasing needs for land and resources have resulted in fragmentation and degradation of many habitats across the watershed, while also challenging the health of many Bay watershed species.
+Conserving healthy habitats, and restoring the function of degraded habitats, is essential to the long-term resilience and sustainability of the ecosystem, and the region’s quality of life.

 Goal: Restore, enhance, and protect a network of land and water habitats to support high-priority species and to afford other public benefits, including water quality, recreational uses and scenic value across the watershed.